Last Updated on April 23, 2020 by Chef Mireille

 Know your oven and start checking the scones at 30 minutes, if your oven is one that runs a bit hotter.

 Although I baked these scones in a scone pan, you don’t need the pan to make these delicious scones.
-You can also just lay out batter on a work surface and using a biscuit cutter, cut out scones and then bake on a cookie sheet like I did when making these Herb Oat Scones.
+You can also just layout batter on a work surface and use a biscuit cutter, cut out scones, and then bake on a cookie sheet like I did when making these Herb Oat Scones.

-Scones are traditionally served with clotted cream, bitter orange marmalade and lemon curd in the UK.
-However, in modern presentations, any variety of jams, spreads and curds can accompany Ginger Pear Scones.
+Traditionally, scones are served with clotted cream, bitter orange marmalade, or lemon curd in the UK.
+However, in modern presentations, any variety of jams spreads, and curds can accompany Ginger Pear Scones.

-Here are some condiments you might want to serve with your scones.
+Here are some of my favorite scone condiment recipes you might want to try:

 - Apricot Lavender Curd